KQM-git/TCL/enemy-data/elementals/specter.md

   * This attack is inevitable to happen, and negates the kill from the player, counting as killing itself instead, thus not activating any on kill effects (ex. the blackcliff weapon series).

 {% endtab %}

+{% tab title="Pyro" %}

+## Pyro Specter

+There was once an Akademiya student who conducted research into their behavior.
+He believed that Specters were a form of Crystalfly; since they both had powers of flight and both were birthed in areas saturated with elemental energy.
+He has not graduated yet.

+## Attacks

+* Fury: Taking a lot of DMG from a single attack will charge fury.
+  * Stronger attacks charge more fury.
+  * When they have a full fury bar, they will grow bigger and do more damage.
+* Fire Dance: Loops around in the air to conjure a fireball which it punts at the player, dealing 100% ATK as Pyro DMG.
+* Sneaky Spitfire: Disappears and reappears behind the player, then spits a spray of fire at them, dealing 125% ATK as AoE Pyro DMG.
+* Pursuing Flamethrower: Slowly follows the player while periodically spraying fire at them, dealing 125% ATK as AoE Pyro DMG.
+This attack will only occur at max Fury and will be the only attack it uses in that state.
+* Final Burst: Explodes after a short pause when defeated, dealing 125% ATK as AoE Pyro DMG.
+If at max Fury, DMG is increased to 150% ATK, and leaves behind a small fireball that explodes after another short pause, dealing 300% ATK as AoE Pyro DMG.

+{% endtab %}

 {% endtabs %}